AWS What Is It? Business Guide to Its Services, Costs and Benefits

 • Amazon WorkDoc: This online document editing and collaboration platform provides secure cloud storage for files and facilitates real-time collaboration.

-In addition, AWS offers many more services in various categories, such as data analytics, networking, mobile applications, developer tools, management tools, Internet of Things (IoT), security, business applications, and more.
+In addition, AWS offers many more services in various categories, such as data analytics, cloud networking, mobile applications, developer tools, management tools, Internet of Things (IoT), security, business applications, and more.

 What Is the AWS Programming Language?